Microsoft/azure-docs.cs-cz/includes/virtual-machines-common-sizes-gpu.md

 ms.date: 06/11/2019
 ms.author: cynthn;azcspmt;jonbeck
 ms.custom: include file
-ms.openlocfilehash: 9b08dd60020dad6f747167f35e8d172fdc24a59e
+ms.openlocfilehash: b9637265d263a75949d5a70c3e4f0ce06044d93c
-ms.sourcegitcommit: 380e3c893dfeed631b4d8f5983c02f978f3188bf
+ms.sourcegitcommit: 8e9a6972196c5a752e9a0d021b715ca3b20a928f
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 01/08/2020
+ms.lasthandoff: 01/11/2020
-ms.locfileid: "75751879"
+ms.locfileid: "75901815"
 ---
-Velikosti virtuálních počítačů optimalizované pro GPU jsou specializované virtuální počítače dostupné s jedním nebo několika grafickými procesory NVIDIA.
-Tyto velikosti jsou navržené pro úlohy náročné na výpočetní výkon, náročné na grafiku a vizualizaci.
-Tento článek poskytuje informace o počtu a typu GPU, vCPU, datových disků a síťových karet.
-Propustnost úložiště a šířka pásma sítě jsou také zahrnuty pro každou velikost v tomto seskupení.
+GPU optimized VM sizes are specialized virtual machines available with single or multiple NVIDIA GPUs.
+These sizes are designed for compute-intensive, graphics-intensive, and visualization workloads.
+This article provides information about the number and type of GPUs, vCPUs, data disks, and NICs.
+Storage throughput and network bandwidth are also included for each size in this grouping.

-* Velikosti **NC, NCv2 a NCv3** jsou optimalizované pro aplikace a algoritmy náročné na výpočetní výkon a síťové prostředky.
-Mezi příklady patří aplikace a simulace založené na CUDA a OpenCL, AI a obsáhlý Learning.
-NCv3-Series se zaměřuje na vysoce výkonné výpočetní úlohy s grafickým procesorem NVIDIA Tesla V100. Řada NC-Series používá procesor Intel Xeon E5-2690 V3 V3 (Haswell) a virtuální počítače řady NCv2-Series a NCv3-Series používají procesor Intel Xeon E5-2690 v4 (Broadwell).
+* **NC, NCv2, NCv3** sizes are optimized for compute-intensive and network-intensive applications and algorithms.
+Some examples are CUDA- and OpenCL-based applications and simulations, AI, and Deep Learning.
+The NCv3-series is focused on high-performance computing workloads featuring NVIDIA’s Tesla V100 GPU.
+The NC-series uses the Intel Xeon E5-2690 v3 2.60GHz v3 (Haswell) processor, and the NCv2-series and NCv3-series VMs use the Intel Xeon E5-2690 v4 (Broadwell) processor.

-* **ND a NDv2** Řada ND-Series se zaměřuje na školicí a odvozené scénáře pro obsáhlý Learning.
-Používá NVIDIA Tesla P40 GPU a procesor Intel Xeon E5-2690 v4 (Broadwell).
-NDv2-Series používá procesor Intel Xeon Platinum 8168 (Skylake).
+* **ND, and NDv2** The ND-series is focused on training and inference scenarios for deep learning.
+It uses the NVIDIA Tesla P40 GPU and the Intel Xeon E5-2690 v4 (Broadwell) processor.
+The NDv2-series uses the Intel Xeon Platinum 8168 (Skylake) processor.

-* Velikosti **NV a NVv3** jsou optimalizované a navržené pro vzdálené vizualizace, streamování, hraní, kódování a scénáře VDI pomocí platforem, jako je OpenGL a DirectX.
-Tyto virtuální počítače jsou řízené grafickým procesorem NVIDIA Tesla M60.
+* **NV and NVv3** sizes are optimized and designed for remote visualization, streaming, gaming, encoding, and VDI scenarios using frameworks such as OpenGL and DirectX.
+These VMs are backed by the NVIDIA Tesla M60 GPU.

-* Velikosti **NVv4** jsou optimalizované a navržené pro VDI a vzdálenou vizualizaci.
-Díky partioned GPU nabízí NVv4 správnou velikost pro úlohy, které vyžadují menší prostředky GPU.
-Tyto virtuální počítače jsou řízené grafickým procesorem AMD Radeon Instinct MI25.
+* **NVv4** sizes are optimized and designed for VDI and remote visualization.
+With partioned GPUs, NVv4 offers the right size for workloads requiring smaller GPU resources.
+These VMs are backed by the AMD Radeon Instinct MI25 GPU.

 ## <a name="nc-series"></a>NC-Series